AntonioDA2004/iris-classifier/README.md

 ## Features

-- REST API endpoint for Iris flower classification
+- Provides a simple REST API for predicting the species of an Iris flower
-- Machine learning model trained on the classic Iris dataset
+- Uses a machine learning model trained on the well-known Iris dataset
-- Predicts between three Iris species: Setosa, Versicolor, and Virginica
+- Predicts one of three species: Iris Setosa, Iris Versicolor, or Iris Virginica
-- Accepts four flower measurements as input
+- Takes four flower measurements as input: <b>sepal length</b>, <b>sepal width</b>, <b>petal length</b>, and <b>petal width</b>
+- Includes experiment tracking with MLflow, so you can monitor and compare model training runs

 ## Requirements